Changes to support during the Covid-19 outbreak

 Our Recovery Group

-Our Restored Recovery Group pathway is a peer-support discussion group which helps people gain support from others who are experiencing similar challenges.
-It’s facilitated by a trained member of staff.
+We also offer a Recovery Group pathway.
+It’s a weekly peer-support discussion group which focuses on recovery using a 26-week programme.
+It’s facilitated by a trained member of staff and you can expect to gain support from others who are experiencing similar challenges.
 The group provides a safe, non-judgemental environment which focuses on different topics each week.
 They aim to support people to recognise the signs and symptoms of their eating disorder, increase your self-awareness and provide coping mechanisms to help support you in your recovery.

 We currently hold this weekly group online, you can find the details here.